-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022-2023 academic year.

 The impact on educational attainment from expenditure of the Pupil Premium funding is reflected in the results of the school and the attitudes and behaviour of the pupils.
 The school has extensive monitoring and support systems in place to ensure optimum outcomes for all pupils, including those who are most vulnerable.
 The Pupil Premium strategy is embedded in our whole-school ethos.
-The school received DfE Pupil Premium Awards in both 2015 and 2016.
+The school received DfE (Department for Education) Pupil Premium Awards in both 2015 and 2016.